 Despite holiday delays, we have finally finished the print and online versions of Issue 2, and it is ready to be read.
 Thank you to all of our contributors and submitters for your patience and hard work.
 Without you, Fractal wouldn’t be possible.

 Issue 2 is available both online and in a print layout via Issuu.
 We will soon be accepting submissions for our third issue, to be completed this spring.
-In 2014, we will also be making a few changes to our website, improving the turnover time of our issues and submission timeline as well as publishing regular editorial columns.
+In 2014, we will also be making a few changes to our website, including regular editors’ columns and quicker turnover times of issues.
 But until then, check out the links below.

 Submissions for Issue 2 are now closed.